They urge you to Read Connecticut Authors.

 Literary Essays, Studies & Lectures

 Reading WHY I BELIEVE IN NARNIA provides a panoramic view of C. S. Lewis' multi-faceted genius and its application in fields as diverse as social criticism and children's literature.
 WHY I BELIEVE gathers reviews and essays that span Prof. James Como's many years as a preeminent Lewis scholar, to which the author of Remembering C.S.
 Lewis and Branches to Heaven has added several new entries.
 Chapters range from reviews of critical books, documentaries and movies to evaluations of Lewis's books to biographical analysis.
-In addition to close-up looks,
+In addition to close-up looks, Como reflects on the "big picture" of the most important contributions Lewis has made, not just in literature, but as a social philosopher and reformer.
+For the serious student of C. S. Lewis, WHY I BELIEVE IN NARNIA is an invaluable tool for appreciating the breadth and depth of Lewis' thinking.

 John Granger, "The Deathly Hallows Lectures: The Hogwarts Professor Explains the Final Harry Potter Adventure"